 - Install Ceiling Fans: While ceiling fans may not seem very useful compared to the full blast of an air conditioner, they can actually be extremely helpful when it comes to keeping your house cool and your energy costs affordable.
 By running your AC and a ceiling fan at the same time, the ceiling fan will help increase airflow in whatever room it’s installed in.
 This takes the pressure off your air conditioner, so your system doesn’t have to work as hard, meaning you save more and get to enjoy cooler temperatures.
 A well-placed ceiling fan can also improve the look of any room, and when it gets cooler out at night, or if you live in a more temperate part of the country, a ceiling fan can take the place of your air conditioner altogether.

 - Never Hesitate to Call a Technician: If there is a problem with your air conditioner, the best way to prevent expensive repairs is simply to call a professional sooner rather than later.
-At Winters Home Services, we offer a range of air conditioning services, and are even available 24/7, so we can take care of emergencies ASAP.
+At Winters Home Services, we offer a range of air conditioning services, so we can take care of emergencies ASAP.
 Plus with our Heating and Cooling Maintenance Plan, you can now get regular tune-ups to keep your air conditioning system running efficiently and affordably for years to come.